yolandagil/template-project-website/content/motivation/_index.md

 ## Introduction

 Welcome to the motivation page of our data science project!
 In this section, we will explore the driving factors and inspiration behind undertaking this project.

+Utilize the **Requirement Document** as a point of reference when working on this section.

 ## Problem Statement